galaxyproject/training-material/topics/statistics/tutorials/classification_machinelearning/tutorial.md

 # Classification

-Classification is the process of assigning every object from a collection to exactly one class from a known set of classes by learning a decision boundary in a dataset.
-This dataset is called a training dataset and contains samples and desired class for each sample.
+Classification is the process of assigning every object from a collection to exactly one class from a known set of classes by learning a "decision boundary" in a dataset.
+This dataset is called a training dataset and contains multiple samples, together with a desired class for each sample.
 The training dataset contains "features" as columns and a mapping between these features and the class label is learned for each sample.

-The performance of mapping is evaluated using a test dataset which is separate from training dataset.
-The test dataset contains only the feature columns and not the class column.
+The performance of mapping is evaluated using a test dataset, which is separate from the training dataset.
+The test dataset contains only the feature columns, but not the class column.
 The class column is predicted using the mapping learned on the training dataset.
-Examples of classification task is assigning a patient (the object) to a group of healthy or ill (the classes) people on the basis of his or her medical record.
+An example of a classification task is assigning a patient (the object) to a group of healthy or ill (the classes) people on the basis of his or her medical record.
 In this tutorial, we will use a classifier to train a model using a training dataset, predict the targets for test dataset and visualize the results using plots.

 ![classification](images/classification.png "Classification of samples belonging to different classes.")

 In figure [1](#figure-1), the line is a boundary which separates a class from another class (for example from tumor to no tumor).
 The task of a classifier is to learn this boundary, which can be used to classify or categorize an unseen/new sample.
-The line is the decision boundary.
-There are different ways to learn this decision boundary.
+The line is the decision boundary; there are different ways to learn it, which correspond to different classification algorithms.
 If the dataset is linearly separable, linear classifiers can produce good classification results.
 But, when the dataset is complex and requires non-linear decision boundaries, more powerful classifiers like `support vector machine` or `ensemble` based classifiers may prove to be beneficial.

-The Data Classification process includes two steps:
+The Data classification process includes two steps:
-1. Building the Classifier or Model: This step is the learning step or the learning phase and in this step the classification algorithms build the classifier.
+1. Building the classifier or model: This step is the learning step, in which the classification algorithms build the classifier.
 The classifier is built from the training set made up of database samples and their associated class labels.
 Each sample that constitutes the training set is referred to as a class.

-2. Using Classifier for Classification: In this step, the classifier is used for classification.
+2. Applying the classifier to a classification task: In this step, the classifier is used for classification.
 Here the test data is used to estimate the accuracy of classification rules.
 The classification rules can be applied to the new data samples if the accuracy is considered acceptable.

 # Quantitative Structure - Activity Relationship biodegradation

 The classification problem we will study in this tutorial is related to biodegradation.
 Chemical substances which decay slowly will accumulate over time, which poses a threat to the environment.
 Therefore, it is useful to be able to predict in advance whether a substance will break down quickly or not.

-Quantitative structure-activity relationip (QSAR) and quantitative structure-property relationship (QSPR) models attempt to predict the activity or property of chemicals based on their chemical structure.
+Quantitative structure-activity relationship (QSAR) and quantitative structure-property relationship (QSPR) models attempt to predict the activity or property of chemicals based on their chemical structure.
 To achieve this, a database of compounds is collected for which the property of interest is known.
 For each compound, molecular descriptors are collected which describe the structure (for example: molecular weight, number of nitrogen atoms, number of carbon-carbon double bonds).
 Using these descriptors, a model is constructed which is capable of predicting the property of interest for a new, unknown molecule.
 In this tutorial we will use a database assembled from experimental data of the Japanese Ministry of International Trade and Industry to create a classification model for biodegradation.
 We then will be able to use this model to classify new molecules into one of two classes: biodegradable or non-biodegradable.

 As a benchmark, we will use the [dataset](https://pubs.acs.org/doi/10.1021/ci4000213) assembled by Mansouri et al. using data from the National Institute of Technology and Evaluation of Japan.
-This database contains 1055 moelecules, together with precalculated molecular descriptors.
+This database contains 1055 molecules, together with precalculated molecular descriptors.

-In this tutorial, we will apply a couple of ([scikit-learn](https://scikit-learn.org/stable/)) machine learning tools to dataset created by Mansouri et al. to predict whether a molecule is biodegradable or not.
+In this tutorial, we will apply a couple of ([scikit-learn](https://scikit-learn.org/stable/)) machine learning tools to the dataset provided by Mansouri et al. to predict whether a molecule is biodegradable or not.
-In the following part, we will perform classification on the biodegradability dataset using a linear classifier and then will analyze the results with plots.
+In the following part, we will perform classification on the biodegradability dataset using a linear classifier and then will create some plots to analyze the results.

 ## Get train and test datasets